kobotoolbox/docs/source/troubleshooting_kobocollect.md

 1. Check your URL, you most likely have a small typo in the URL you entered into the settings.
 Refer to [this article](kobocollect-android.html) on setting up your android phone/tablet for data collection.

 2. Another possible explanation is that your phone wasn't connected to the Internet when you selected Get blank forms, for example when you are connected to a WiFi network in a public place that requires you to sign in through your browser.
-[This article] (kobocollect-android.html) discusses in greater detail how to connect your device with your account.
+[This article](kobocollect-android.html) discusses in greater detail how to connect your device with your account.

 **Error: Generic Exception: No peer certificate or Form listing failed.
 Error: javx.net.ssl.SSLPeerUnverifiedException...**